CVS stock tumbles after CA Blue Shield shakeup. Analysts call the move 'nonsensical'

 The shakeup in pharmacy benefits manager (PBM) services announced by California Blue Shield on Thursday sent a number of healthcare stocks tumbling.

-CVS (CVS) and Cigna (CI), which hold the lion's share of these contracts, lost $7 billion and $5 billion in market cap on Thursday, respectively.
+CVS (CVS) and Cigna (CI), which hold the lion's share of Blues contracts, lost $7 billion and $5 billion in market cap on Thursday, respectively.
 Shares of drug distributors like McKesson (MCK), AmerisourceBergen (ABC), and Cardinal Health (CAH) each fell more than 2%.

 But analysts say the reality of the announcement is less severe than the market's initial reaction suggested.